Authorized testing only — use against systems you own or have explicit written permission to test.

 Before running SQLMap, review parameterized_urls.txt and remove any endpoints outside your authorized scope, admin paths you are not cleared to test, and any URLs with parameters that clearly do not accept DB-backed input (e.g., static asset paths, tracking pixels).
 This review step is non-negotiable.

 Start with a single high-confidence endpoint before running batch mode.
-This confirms your flags are correct and lets you observe the detection behavior.
+This confirms your flags are correct and lets you observe detection behavior before scaling up.

 sqlmap \